-- Pulsa is a mixture of the above and sold in most supermarkets.
+- Pulsa.
+A mixture of the above that’s sold in most supermarkets.

 The following data add-ons can be added to the Pulsa 777 SIM cards:

-There are also “Flash” SIM cards available for data-only options.
-Check the deals at time of purchase because SIM plans change from time-to-time.
+There are also Flash SIM cards available for data-only options.
+Check the deals before purchasing because SIM plans change from time to time.

 IM3 Ooredoo is Indonesia’s second largest provider and has great offers.
 It has some very good voice and data packages and is popular with Indonesians.
-2G, 3G and 4G/LTE services are available and both network coverage and Internet speeds are good.
-Prepaid SIM cards can be purchased from official stores and approved resellers, corner stores and supermarkets Credit can also be purchased from the same retailers or online by using a credit card.
+There are 2G, 3G and 4G/LTE services available, and both network coverage and Internet speeds are good.
+Prepaid SIM cards can be purchased from official stores, approved resellers, corner stores and supermarkets.
+Credit can also be purchased from the same retailers or online by using a credit card.

 |30 days||1GB||2GB bonus||IDR40,000||Internet40k|

 |30 days||2GB||3GB bonus||IDR60,000||Internet60k|

 Text the activation code in the right-hand column to 363, or dial *123# to activate.
 Text “USAGE” to 363 to check data allowance.

 Dial *123# and select your preferred plan to activate.